agn453/HI-TECH-Z80-C/README.md

     The practical upshot is that exit(0) translates as "OK"; other values translate as "error".
-You can use this in conjunction with CP/M 3's SUBMIT featores.
+You can use this in conjunction with CP/M 3's SUBMIT features.
 If the next command in a .SUB file is preceded by a : character, it will be ignored:

         CPROG